We have numerous active ministries at Saint Cecilia.

 In the winter of 2013, the Parish Pastoral Council resolved to make expanded pastoral care one of the three cornerstones of their strategic plan.
 This goal was tied to the awareness of the growing number of isolated, aging, and homebound members of the parish in need of consistent pastoral support and compassionate advocacy.

 Saint Cecilia CARES is a visitation program with ministers who visit the homes of isolated members of our parish and the surrounding community.
-CARES ministers begin with a six-week training session to build their skills in providing pastoral care.
 Through the gift of compassionate listening, they provide pastoral presence, emotional support, and Holy Communion if requested.
-Participants are matched with someone in need for a one-hour visit consistently (weekly or bi-weekly).
+Participants are matched with someone in need of a one-hour visit consistently (weekly or bi-weekly).
 In addition, there are monthly support group meetings for sharing and support.
 If you are feeling a call to this ministry, or know of anyone who might benefit from it, contact the parish at 617-536-4548.

 Coffee Hour Hospitality

 Following the 9:30 and 11:30 a.m Sunday liturgies, our Parish Hall is a lively gathering place where members of the community meet to spend time socializing over a cup of Equal Exchange coffee and a freshly baked pastry.
 In addition to performing the set-up and clean-up for the Coffee Hour, members of our hospitality crew are also the hosts—welcoming people, serving people, and creating a warm and inviting atmosphere.

 of Holy Communion

 Extraordinary Ministers of Holy Communion assist with the distribution of the Lord’s Body and Blood at Mass.

 Our parish greeters are the first face of the parish, extending a warm welcome to parishioners and visitors.
-Greeters distribute music programs and bulletins, they answer questions, they invite people to bring forward our gifts of bread and wine during the Eucharistic Liturgy, and they invite parishioners to help with the offertory collection.
+Greeters distribute music programs and bulletins, answer questions, invite people to bring forward our gifts of bread and wine during the Eucharistic Liturgy, and invite parishioners to help with the offertory collection.

 Hunger and Homelessness